 This story may be republished or used in derivative works under the Creative Commons CC BY-NC 4.0 DEED license.
 Attribution is required.

-More than 100 million Americans are expected to drive 50+ miles this holiday season.
-Unfortunately, according to the National Safety Council, both Christmas and New Year's Eve are among the most dangerous times to drive during the year.
+Last year, more than 115 million Americans were projected to drive 50+ miles during the holiday season.
+Unfortunately, according to the National Safety Council, both Christmas and New Year's Eve are among the most dangerous driving holidays in the United States.

-Using data from the National Highway Traffic Safety Administration, researchers at TruckInfo.net found a few worrying trends.
+Using data from the National Highway Traffic Safety Administration, researchers at TruckInfo.net found a few worrying trends for holiday travelers.

 While Uber and Lyft have helped reduce alcohol-related traffic fatalities by 6.1%, drunk driving remains a major issue during both holidays.